NOhs/mgen/docs/index.rst

 - Give a rotation axis and an angle
 - Give an angle and a base axis around which to rotate (x, y, z)

+It also offers functions to create n-dimensional rotations.

 Simple usage examples
 ---------------------